-Residence permits to skilled workers under section 6-1, second paragraph, may be granted for a period of one year.
+Residence permits to skilled workers under section 6-1, second paragraph, and to specialists under section 6-2 may be granted for a period of one year.

 Residence permits for students under section 6-19, first paragraph, may, under further guidelines made by the Directorate of Immigration, be granted for a period of up to three years provided this is in accordance with a duly presented plan of study and it is clear that means of subsistence are assured for the entire period.